Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Asymptotic theory under the null hypothesis

-It is worth mentioning that \ref{enum:edge_stability} excludes the possibility that a fixed number of eigenvalues of $\Sigma_p$ remain outside the support of $F^{\Sigma_\infty}$.
-This situation arises in classical factor models.
-While we conjecture that our analysis can be extended to a class of factor models, such a generalization is beyond the scope of this work.
-Instead, to assess the performance of the proposed method when these assumptions are violated, we include a factor model setting in our numerical study in Section \ref{sec:simulation}.
+It is worth noting that \ref{enum:edge_stability} rules out the possibility that an $o(p)$ number of eigenvalues of $\Sigma_p$ remain outside the support of $F^{\Sigma_\infty}$.
+Such a situation arises in classical factor models.
+For instance, consider $\Sigma_p = A_p + I_p$, where $A_p$ is a sequence of matrices of fixed rank with $\liminf_{p\to\infty} \ell_{\max}(A_p) > 0$.
+This model, commonly referred to as the \emph{spiked covariance model} \citep{Johnstone2001}, represents a special case of factor models.
+In this setting, we have $\liminf_{p\to\infty} \ell_{\max}(\Sigma_p) = \liminf_{p\to\infty} \ell_{\max}(A_p) + 1 > 1$.
+In contrast, the weak limit of $F^{\Sigma_p}$ is the Dirac measure at $1$, so that $\sigma_{\max}=1$.
+Theoretical analysis in such scenarios requires different techniques and is beyond the scope of the present work.
+Instead, to assess the performance of the proposed method when \ref{enum:edge_stability} is violated, we include a factor model setting in our numerical study in Section~\ref{sec:simulation}.